reliablyhq/documentation/docs/getting-started/org-management/index.md

 ```

 :::tip Tip
-  The arrow at begin of the line indicates the current active organization.
+  The star at begin of the line indicates the current active organization.
 :::